mfintz/comverse/outline.md

 ##### SUCCESS STORIES

 > "We have very good and warm relations with comverse .
-We always achivet..."
+We always achive..."
 >
 >  -  SERGEY KOROTYCH deputy CTO ,3 Mob Ukraine

-> Comverse has demonstrated that they are partners , not just suppliers, because they understand our needs , oursituations;together we are..."
+> Comverse has demonstrated that they are partners , not just suppliers, because they understand our needs , our situations ; together we are..."
 >
 > - ADALE KEHASSAN CIO multi-links
 >